wkoszek/me/blog/source/blog/2012-12-07-book-the-old-new-thing.md

 ---
-title:	The Old New Thing
+title:	"The Old New Thing"
 auth:	Raymond Chen
 read:	2012-12-07
 ---